random-walkie/gasw_foncc/README.md

 ## OSI Layer Learning Projects
 `osi-networks-projects` is a collection of hands-on projects that demonstrate networking concepts across all OSI layers:

-1. **TCP Connection Monitor** - Explores OSI Layers 1-4 (Physical, Data Link, Network, Transport) by capturing and analyzing TCP connections.
+1. **TCP Connection Monitor [IN PROGRESS]** - Explores OSI Layers 1-4 (Physical, Data Link, Network, Transport) by capturing and analyzing TCP connections.

 2. **HTTP Request Analyzer** - Explores OSI Layers 5-7 (Session, Presentation, Application) by implementing a custom HTTP client that can analyze requests and responses.